-City of Highland Heights, Kentucky's Response to Finding
+City of Highland Heights, Kentucky's Response to Findings

-City of Highland Heights, Kentucky's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
-City of Highland Heights, Kentucky's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the City of Highland Heights, Kentucky's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+The City of Highland Heights, Kentucky's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.

-Purpose of this Report
+Purpose of This Report